 How to Build Rapport With Patients: 5 Best Practices

 From the moment that healthcare professionals begin their education and training, they’re constantly asked to reflect on how to “build rapport” with patients.
-This foundational concept is key to establishing trust, empathy, and respect — and several studies have even shown that strong rapport can lead to better patient outcomes.
+The foundational concept of building rapport (meaning, the connection that allows for a productive relationship) is often as integral to better patient outcomes as safety and practice standards.

 Building Rapport With Patients: Meaning and Overview